helloroos/flux/README.md

 # Flux

 Flux is a travel planner that solves two common trip challenges; the dates and the destination.
-Users can initiate a travel plan and invite their friends and family to join.
-Collaborators can nominate their suggestions and upvote, downvote and comment on others’ suggestions.
+Users can initiate a travel plan and invite participants to join.
+Collaborators can nominate suggestions and upvote, downvote and comment on others’ suggestions.

 Demo Flux [here](https://state-of-flux.herokuapp.com/).